sojinantony01/react-sql-operation-function-builder/README.md

 # react-sql-operation-function-builder

-Package helps you to generate simple and complex sql friendly operations and functions. you can use sql table columns and variables
+Package helps you to generate simple and complex sql friendly operations and functions.
+Can use multiple sql table columns. also helps to build non sql syntax

 ## Getting Started